Electronic resonances in expanding non-neutral ultracold plasma: Introduction

-In \cite{twedt2010electron}, in addition to a constant field, a radio-frequency field with a frequency of 5 to 40 MHz was also used to study electrons in the UCP of xenon.
-By means of scanning the frequency of the radio-frequency field in the range from 5 to 40 MHz, the authors of \cite{twedt2010electron} fixed the resonant signal of the electron output at a certain frequency at different times of the plasma expansion.
-In \cite{kulin2000plasma}, collective modes were observed in the UCP of xenon, excited by means of radio-frequency electric fields and detected by means of enhanced electron emission during plasma expansion.
-In \cite{killian2007ultracold, twedt2010electron, kulin2000plasma, fletcher2006observation}, the dependences of the resonant frequencies of electrons on the charge imbalance in the UCP were obtained.
-An analysis of the results of experiments by means of a RF field requires the study of natural oscillations of a bounded non-neutral plasma.

-The first studies of this kind \cite{twedt2012electronic, trivelpiece1959space, dattner1963resonance} were devoted to a bounded plasma with cylindrical symmetry, where the electron component was held by a strong magnetic field.
-A detailed description of these studies is given by the monograph \cite{gaigneaux1986temperature}.
-Articles \cite{lyubonko2010energy, bergeson2003neutral} are devoted to the study of natural oscillations of a spherically symmetric bounded plasma, where the electronic component is held by means of an electric field caused by a charge imbalance.
-While in the absence of friction caused by electron-ion collisions, natural oscillations of plasma have a continuous spectrum \cite{bergeson2003neutral}, the spectrum becomes discrete in the presence of friction \cite{lyubonko2010energy}.
+Results were obtained for the fraction of remaining electrons as a function of the number of particles, density and the initial kinetic energy of the electrons.
+In \cite{kulin2000plasma}, in addition to a constant field, a radio-frequency field with frequency of 5 to 40 MHz and with wavelength much larger than the plasma size was also used to study electrons in the UCP of xenon atoms.
+By means of scanning the frequency of the rf field within the said range at various times of the plasma expansion, the authors of \cite{kulin2000plasma} recorded the resonant signal of the electron output at a certain frequency.
+Authors of \cite{fletcher2006observation} observed in the xenon UCP collective modes which were excited by radio-frequency electric fields and were detected by means of enhanced electron emission during plasma expansion.
+In \cite{lyon2016ultracold, kulin2000plasma, fletcher2006observation, twedt2012electronic, wilson2013density}, dependences of the resonant frequencies of electrons on the charge imbalance in the UCP were obtained.
+Analysis of the results of experiments by means of an rf electric field requires a study of eigen oscillations of an inhomogeneous non-neutral plasma.
+The first studies of this kind \cite{trivelpiece1959space, dattner1963resonance, gaigneaux1986temperature} are devoted to bounded plasmas with cylindrical symmetry, where the electron component is confined by a strong magnetic field.
+A detailed description of these studies is given in the monograph \cite{davidson2001physics}.
+Papers \cite{lyubonko2010energy, bergeson2003neutral} are devoted to the study of eigen oscillations of a spherically symmetric bounded plasma, in which the electronic component is held by an electric field caused by a charge imbalance.
+As shown in \cite{bergeson2003neutral}, in the absence of friction, i.e. momentum transfer from the electronic component to the ion one, the spectrum of eigen vibrations is continuous.
+In \cite{lyubonko2010energy} the levels of the fundamental mode of plasma eigen oscillations at the beginning of expansion ($t=0$) were obtained depending on the charge imbalance.
+The interaction of plasma with a radio frequency field was simulated using molecular dynamics method.
+However, it was not possible to describe the dependence of the spectrum on the imbalance and plasma density during plasma expansion, as was observed in experiments \cite{kulin2000plasma,fletcher2006observation}.